"Counterattack" and "Pioneer" to protect the Middle Kingdom

 The approach of the Chinese to the creation of the Fanxi antimissile mainly conformed to the philosophy implemented in the American Nike-X missile defense system, the combat means of which were Spartan long-range interceptor missile intercept and Sprint anti-missile anti-missile.
 As is known, the Sprint was intended to “finish off” the head parts of intercontinental ballistic missiles, which would manage to break through to the protected object, avoiding defeat in outer space with the main anti-missile “Spartan”.

-And it was not only about the principled philosophy of the project, but also about direct constructive borrowings, which were resorted to by Chinese engineers, whose random congeniality is hard to believe.
-But it is well known that Qiang Xuesen as a talented specialist took place in the United States, from where he came to his historic homeland, already venerable scientists in 1955, having extensive contacts in aviation science and industry in America.
-And after its repatriation, these connections could well have been used by the intelligence services of the People's Republic of China, although the Chinese Korolev was subject to restrictions in the United States during the hunt for “communist witches” there.
+Moreover, it was not only about the fundamental philosophy of the project, but also about direct constructive borrowings, which were resorted to by Chinese engineers, whose random congeniality is hard to believe.
+But it is well known that Qiang Xuesen as a talented specialist was held in the USA, from where he arrived at historical homeland already an venerable scientist in 1955, having in the asset extensive contacts in aircraft science and industry in America.
+And after his repatriation, the PRC intelligence could very well use these connections, although the Chinese Korolev was subjected to restrictions in the United States during the hunt for “communist witches” there.

 On the other hand, it is not at all possible that while constructing their anti-missiles, the Chinese carefully studied the open Western military technical literature, including the popular one, where the Saynthel and Safeguard systems of Nike-X and its further clones were described in details completely unacceptable, say, for the press of the USSR.
 And if China had at its disposal documentation for the Soviet anti-missile system А-35, he most likely would have tried to develop something similar to her.
 After all, the Chinese created their own versions of the P-5M and P-12 ballistic missiles (and sent to the Soviet Union) thanks to Nikita Sergeevich Khrushchev, who ordered the transfer of technical documentation for these products to the domestic defense industry.